alilleybrinker/notes/technostructuralism.md

 are manifestations of our politics.
 It is not possible to keep politics out of tech, because our politics shape how we approach problems, and what we build to fix them.

-This is not a small point.
-It's a microcosm of the fact that the technologies we build are manifestations of our politics.
-It is not possible to keep politics out of tech, because our politics shape how we approach problems, and what we build to fix them.

 We have, as I see it, two competing cultures in tech.
 The dominant culture, technolibertarianism, and the counter-culture, which I'll call technostructuralism.
 These two cultures are often talking past each other, but they're building systems